Reflection

 - Most, if not all, things related to reflection, i.e. stuff found in the

 consteval- this means that you can’t pass intermediate processing results between different helper functions easily.
-At best, you can use (capturing) lambdas. - The proposal introduces a new operator,
+At best, you can use (capturing) lambdas. - The proposal introduces a new reflection operator,

 ^^, replacing^andreflexprfrom previous experiments, as well as the splicing operator[: X :].
-The reflection operator is used on types to be reflected as arguments tostd::metafunctions.
-For example, if one were to want to obtain a list of all members of a particular class or structure, one would invokestd::meta::members_of(^^T, std::meta::access_context::current()). - The proposal also defines a structure,
+The reflection operator is used on types (and any named construct, for that matter!) to be reflected as arguments tostd::metafunctions.
+For example, if one were to want to obtain a list of all members of a particular class or structure, one could invokestd::meta::members_of(^^T, std::meta::access_context::current()). - The proposal also defines a structure,

-std::meta::info, that to my knowledge is implementation-specific and I’m not sure it can be inspected.
+std::meta::info, that to my knowledge is implementation-specific and I’m not sure if it can be inspected.
 Moststd::metafunctions return either one instance of this structure or avectorof them, for iteration.
-Each such structure refers to, or serves as a descriptor of a specific language construct, e.g. a value, a variable, a function, a type, etc. - In order to refer to this construct as a {l,r}value, one can use the splicing operator,
+Each such structure refers to, or serves as a descriptor of a specific language construct, e.g. a value, a variable, a function, a type, etc. - In order to refer to this construct as an {l,r}value, one can use the splicing operator,

 [:x:], which the compiler will then substitute for the construct being referred to. - While

-All these in tandem form a surprisingly expressive, if somewhat verbose, mechanism for generating code targetting specific parts of a particular type, based on just its identifier.
+All these in tandem form a surprisingly expressive, if a somewhat verbose, mechanism for generating code targetting specific parts of a particular type, based on just its identifier.
 For example, one can now obtain a list of fields and methods of a structure, iterate over them, obtain their addresses or offsets within said structure and create bindings based off that.

 Sounds exactly like my use case.